01. Asbestos Class Actions

 What is the average settlement for a mesothelioma class action?

-- Because mesothelioma class action lawsuits have been mostly unsuccessful, it is difficult to determine average settlement amounts.
-However, the average settlement for non-class action mesothelioma lawsuits is between $1 million and $1.4 million.
-The average mesothelioma verdict for non-class action cases is $2.4 million.
+- It is difficult to determine the average settlement for mesothelioma class actions.
+This is because these lawsuits are rarely successful.
+The average settlement for non-class action mesothelioma lawsuits is between $1 million and $1.4 million.
+The average verdict for non-class action cases is $2.4 million.

 -